 Nearby, are an array of restaurants, shops, tea houses, parks, and neighborhoods.

-The curriculum includes ability-specific language instruction—including for beginners—in Chinese conversation, reading and writing.
+The curriculum includes ability-specific language instruction in Chinese conversation, reading and writing.
 Lessons on China’s political system, history, foreign policy and international relations, nationalities and religions, economy, culture, and etiquette are also provided.
-Instruction includes hands-on sessions in Chinese calligraphy and taijiquan (shadow-boxing).
+Instruction includes hands-on sessions in Chinese calligraphy and Taijiquan (shadow-boxing).

-Each student also conducts a research project overseen by the accompanying Oakland instructor.
+Students may also conduct a research project overseen by the accompanying Oakland instructor.
 Participants are permitted and expected to attend all the courses, but may select which offerings to take for Oakland credits.

 During the four-week study stay in the capital, students will take weekend excursions to such sites as the Great Wall, the Forbidden City, Temple of Heaven, Summer Palace, the Ancient Observatory, Confucius and Lama Temples, Ming Tombs, Mao Zedong’s Mausoleum, Great Hall of the People, National Museum of China, pre-revolution alleyways and courtyard houses, Han and Tibetan restaurants and the traditional shops of Liulichang Street, among other attractions.

 In addition, a train trip is made to the ancient city of Xi’an to view the famed museum of terra-cotta warriors and horses of China’s Qin dynasty.
 The final week involves travel to more distant destinations to the south of Beijing, as selected by the accompanying instructor.
 These have included, Shanghai, the former imperial capitals Nanjing and Hangzhou, the canal city of Suzhou, and rustic Guilin and Yangshuo.